mimachniak/sysopslife.pages/_posts/2021-04-17-M365-Lab-Setup-Office-and-Intune.md

 ## First Azure Active Directory Tenant
 ### What is Tenant ?

+ **Tenant** Is isolated dedicated space for our organization for our assets.
+It is within the overall O365 Data Center which would be the apartment complex.
+The Tenant is the container for items of your Organization such as users, domains, subscriptions, devices, permissios.

 ### Create Azure Active Directory Tenant
 ## Custom domian for LAB propuse without paying